The Ultimate 2026 Playbook

 Decide on Bottle Service or Guest List

 For nightclubs, you have two options: guest list (free entry, but you are in general admission) or bottle service (VIP table with bottles, starting around $500 to $2,000+ depending on the venue and night).
 Guest list is the right call for most bachelor parties unless the budget is generous.
 If you do want a table, booking a month out gives you the best selection of table locations.
-For strip clubs, guest list with free limo is almost always the move — the clubs roll out the red carpet for bachelor party groups regardless.
+For strip clubs, guest list with free entry is almost always the move — the clubs roll out the red carpet for bachelor party groups regardless.

 Plan Daytime Activities